apocas/restai/README.md

 ## Frontend

-* There is a default frontend provided by restai.
-It's a simple React app that allows you to interact with the API.
+* There is a frontend available at [https://github.com/apocas/restai-frontend](https://github.com/apocas/restai-frontend).
+* `make install` also installs the frontend.

 ## Tests